Domingo Matheu: Biography

 The May Revolution began the Argentine War of Independence, which was complicated by the lack of weapons in the country.
 Without enough resources to buy them, the Primera Junta established armories.
 The first director, Juan Taragona, was soon replaced by Matheu.
 Working alongside German gunsmiths as Juan Frye and Fernando Lamping, he directed the creation of several muskets and some pieces of artillery.
 The armory of Buenos Aires, located at the site of the modern Palace of Justice, had only 90 employees, including seven slaves and seven natives.
-They had limited technical knowledge but managed to build and repair nearly three hundred muskets and a hundred of carbines.
+They had limited technical knowledge but managed to build and repair nearly three hundred muskets and a hundred carbines.
 Matheu gave financial support to the armory with his own wealth.
 Eduard Holmberg was appointed director in 1813, replacing Matheu, but Matheu kept working for the armory anyway.
 He supervised as well the armory of the Tucumán Province.
 He directed later the manufacture of military uniforms.

 After the departure of Cisneros following the May Revolution he was designated vocal of the Primera Junta.
 The Primera Junta became the Junta Grande afterwards, and Matheu was designated its president when Cornelio Saavedra left it to join the battles in the north.
 Matheu and Larrea supported the national government with the money they obtained from commerce.

 He retired from political life in 1817, staying just in commercial activities until his death in 1831.